 Aims & Scope

-The European Journal of Pain (EJP) is the official journal of the European Federation of International Association for the Study of Pain Chapters (EFIC).
+The European Journal of Pain (EJP) is the official journal of the European Pain Federation (EFIC).
 It is a multi-disciplinary, international journal that aims to be a global forum on all aspects of pain research and pain management.
 The journal publishes clinical and basic science research papers relevant to all aspects of pain and its management, including specialties such as anaesthesia, dentistry, neurology and neurosurgery, orthopaedics, palliative care, pharmacology, physiology, psychiatry, psychology and rehabilitation; socio-economic aspects of pain are also covered.

 Journal content and further information – including author guidelines and submission details - can be found here.

 The European Pain Federation EFIC is also currently looking for a new Editor-in-Chief for the European Journal of Pain - please find more information here.

 There are several options to subscribe to the European Journal of Pain: